What Is a 1099-DA?

 Short-Term vs. Long-Term

-Long-term capital gains are taxed at a significantly lower rate than short-term gains.
+Long-term capital gains typically fall into lower tax rates than short-term capital gains.
 Long-term means you held the asset for more than 365 days.

-If the 1099-DA doesn't reflect your actual holding period, don't report it that way.
-You're required to account for it but you correct it on Form 8949.
-That's the entire point of this process.
+If the 1099-DA doesn't reflect your actual holding period, enter it as short term to be conservative.
+You're required to account for it, but you'll correct it by backing out the 1099-DA and entering your correct activity.

 Where Form 8949 Goes